dodgeblaster/githubcourse/assignment/02_convertCssToSass/README.md

 -   does the project have variables
 -   does the project have nesting
--   does the project have the sass broken up into modules
 -   does the project have extended classes
 -   does the project have mixins